 “Plump ripe plums, pink-blushed apricots and fragrant Italian peaches deserve to be appreciated in their natural form.”— Ramsay G

 Fruit begins with his “chic” version of Knickerbocker glories and this is a tasty adult version of a childhood favorite.
 An unusual recipe is pear sorbet and a banana and chocolate lovers dream is supplied courtesy of caramel bananas en papillote with chocolate sauce.

-Flour, breads, pastries and cakes begins with Ramsay stating that everyone should learn to bake bread and remembering his mother's great baking when he was growing up.
-In this section he gives recipes for bread, flat bread, sourdough, buckwheat blinis, puff pastry, pate sucre and more.
+Flour, breads, pastries and cakes begin with Ramsay stating that everyone should learn to bake bread and remembering his mother's great baking when he was growing up.
+In this section, he gives recipes for bread, flatbread, sourdough, buckwheat blinis, puff pastry, pate sucre and more.
 He gives us desserts like banana and rum tatins, croustade of apple and coconut, passion fruit and orange tart and a dessert I love to make with plums and almonds from the garden plum and almond tart.
 Ramsay also tells the reader how to make “perfect scones”.

-The book is packed throughout with little snippets of advise and chef’s tips which add interest and value to the book.
-There are not color prints of all the recipes, but there are a good number of photo’s to and interest add color.
+The book is packed throughout with little snippets of advice and chef’s tips which add interest and value to the book.
+There are not color prints of all the recipes, but there are a good number of photos to and interest add color.

 This is a fascinating book that is packed with interesting recipes, useful tips and added instructions, including some photo instructions.
 Ramsay shares his years of experience giving easy to follow recipes backed by sound introductions to each section and a comprehensive index.

-There is a reason why chef Ramsay is one of the best in the world and this book goes a long way to demonstrating it.
+There is a reason why chef Ramsay is one of the best in the world, and this book goes a long way to demonstrate it.